Chrotesque/ci-portfolio-project-1/README.md

 # Acknowledgements ([^](#table-of-contents))
 I'd like to thank:
 - My Mentor Jack Wachira for our concise and helpful feedback sessions
-- My Ex-Colleague and now fellow student [Mycrosys](https://github.com/Mycrosys/) for feedback
+- My Ex-Colleague and now fellow student <a href="https://github.com/Mycrosys/" target="_blank">Mycrosys</a> for feedback
 - My friend and epilation expert Superpara for the solution on the 2nd resolved bug